Japanese banks say hola, go local as they woo overseas borrowers

 The bank is working on financing for two multi-billion-dollar M&A deals involving corporate clients based in North America and Europe, Mizuho bankers said, without elaborating, citing bank-client confidentiality agreements.

-Mizuho Corporate Bank said previously it is targeting big companies such as BP PLC, Prada SpA and IBM in the Americas, Europe, East Asia and Oceania.
+Mizuho Corporate Bank said previously it is targeting big companies such as BP PLC (BP.L), Prada SpA (1913.HK) and IBM (IBM.N) in the Americas, Europe, East Asia and Oceania.

 Kazuya Nakagawa, senior vice president at Mizuho's international coordination division, said M&A finance is relatively profitable compared to loans to blue-chip companies.